Convex Mixed-Integer Nonlinear Programs Derived from Generalized Disjunctive Programming using Cones: Generalized Disjunctive Programming

 Another valid transformation of problem~\ref{prob:gdp} into a mixed-integer problem is the hull reformulation (HR).
 This reformulation uses the same mapping of Boolean into binary variables as in~\ref{prob:bigm}.
-On the other hand, it introduces copies of the $\mathbf{x}$ variables, $\mathbf{v}_{ik}$ for each disjunct $k \in K, i \in D_k$ and uses the closure of the perspective function to enforce the constraints when their corresponding binary variable is active.
+On the other hand, it introduces copies of the $\mathbf{x}$ variables, $\mathbf{v}_{ik}$ for each disjunct $k \in K, i \in D_k$ and uses the closure of the perspective function, $\left(\textnormal{cl }\tilde{\mathbf{h}}_{ik} \right)(\mathbf{v}_{ik},y_{ik}) \leq 0$, as defined in \eqref{eq:clperspective} to enforce the constraints when their corresponding binary variable is active.
+Moreover, we use the standard topological notion of \emph{closure} of a set $\mathcal{C}$ as $\textnormal{cl }\mathcal{C}$.
+We denote the unique closed extension or closure of a convex function $f$ as $\left( \textnormal{cl } f \right)$, as used in \citep{ceria1999convex,bonami2015mathematical}.
 The formulation for the HR of a GDP is as follows:

 We present the derivation of~\ref{prob:hr} in the Appendix, Section~\ref{sec:background.disjunct}.